Mcghee-Jake/cst438_hangman/README.md

 Spring 2019

-The application uses two database tables to keep track of current games to keep a list of words for the game
+The application uses two database tables

+- track progress of current games
+- list of words to choose from for a new game

 to run the application